aapigeosci/AAPIWebsite/site/content/joinUs/communityGuidelines.md

 By joining or participating in AAPIiG activities, you agree that you have read and will follow these guidelines.
 We reserve the right to suspend or terminate a participant’s ability to engage in AAPIiG events and spaces if they violate these rules.

-If you have questions about these rules, the community, or how you can participate, please contact a [Community Administrator].
+If you have questions about these rules, the community, or how you can participate, please contact a [Community Administrator](/whoWeAre/communityAdministrators).

 **All participants are to:**
 - Use their true identity, especially in online spaces;